-SkyZone is located in a warehouse complex.
+We visited the Sky Zone Suwanee location and the rest of this post is about that particular location, although most are set up the same way with slight variations.
+SkyZone Suwanee is located in a warehouse complex.
 There are four main jumping areas, a game section with air hockey, pool and video games for those that need a break from jumping, plus a parents lounge and various decks for viewing or snacking.
-Jumpers can either wear shoes provided by the facility or go barefoot, but just socks are not allowed.
+Jumpers must wear Sky Socks, which you can purchase at the facility for around $2 – 3.

 - Main Court: The main court is 9,000 square feet and divided into 8 x 8 ft. squares, plus a few longer strips, so jumpers are not double jumping or crashing into each other.
 There is also a small kid court off to the side that was perfect for my youngest to get his bearings before heading out into the masses of people.

 - SkySlam: Two basketball nets are set up along trampolines.
 Try your hand at dunking on either the 10 ft. net or the 7.5 ft net.

 Foam Zone: There are four lanes of trampolines that lead into a 5 ft deep foam pit.
 Just getting out of the foam pit is a workout in itself!

 - Dodgeball Courts: There are two dodgeball courts and monitors do their best to ensure that kids of the same size are playing together.
 This was the highlight for all the boys, but also an area for improvement by the facility.
 Kudos to management for separating the bigger kids from the smaller ones.
 However, there was a larger crowd of younger kids and the system for switching people in and out was a bit random, resulting in some of our group complaining they had a hard time getting on the court.
 The court monitors were all very nice, so educate your children before they go to speak up if they can’t get on the court and let the monitors know they’ve been bypassed.